3 Stocks That Inspire Brand Loyalty Like Apple

 - Quarterly revenue at Lululemon grew a giant 31% YOY.

 - Quarterly earnings were up a whopping 50.9% YOY.

 - Cash on hand is a hardy $277 million with no debt.

 The stock is trading for around $72 per share with a P/E of 63.
 Again, high P/Es like this are what you get with companies that people feel emotionally connected to.

 Standing on the shoulders of Apple

-And here's another great investment, one The Motley Fool is bullishly calling its top stock pick for 2012.
-Learn why in this special free report, aptly titled "The Motley Fool's Top Stock for 2012."
+Chipotle, Costco, and Lululemon.
+Three companies that, in their own ways, inspire brand loyalty in the tradition of Apple and, like Apple, are investments that will perform well in good times and bad.
+Read about another such investment The Motley Fool is bullishly calling its top stock pick for 2012 in this special free report, aptly titled "The Motley Fool's Top Stock for 2012."
 Get your copy while the stock is still hot by clicking here now.